Setting Up Alert-Driven Trading

 Add filters to the Pair Breakout strategy:

-• clearseparation = true with separationvalue = 0 - require clear line separation
+• "Check for clear separation" = true with "Strong above, weak below" = 0, require clear line separation

-• dynamic_option = BOTH_DYNAMIC - require both currencies showing momentum
+• "Minimum Dynamic for Breakout Alert" set to "double-sided", require both currencies showing momentum

 Volume Confirmation